Policies & Compliance

 PTCI obtains information from outside companies that collect consumer information such as demographic and interest data.
 We use this data and combine it with other information we have about you to help us predict customer preferences and to direct marketing offers that might be more relevant to you.

-We may also obtain contact information and other marketing lead information from third parties, and may combine it with information we have to contact you or direct PTCI’s marketing offers to you.
+We may also obtain contact information and other marketing lead information from third parties and may combine it with information we have to contact you or direct PTCI’s marketing offers to you.

 A cookie is a small data string that is written on your computer hard drive by a web server.
-(A web server is the computer that hosts a website and responds to requests received from your computer).
+(A web server is a computer that hosts a website and responds to requests received from your computer).
 Cookies can play an important role in providing a good customer experience using the web, such as enabling a website to maintain information when a user’s web browser requests a series of web pages.

 You can manage cookies by using features and functions available on most Internet browsers.
 For example, most browsers will allow you to choose what cookies can be placed on your computer and to delete or disable cookies.
 You can find instructions for managing cookie controls on websites for particular browsers.
 Please note that disabling cookies may prevent you from using specific features on our sites and other websites, such as ordering products or services and maintaining an online account.